iagoleal/iagoleal.github.io/content/posts/tmux-pair-programming.md

 Apparently ngrok exposes its tunneling information on `localhost:4040` in JSON format.
-Thus we can query it  by doing
+Thus we can query it with a bit of `sed` magic:

 ```sh
 curl -s http://localhost:4040/api/tunnels \
   | sed -nE 's|.*"public_url":"tcp://([^:]*):([0-9]*)".*|\1 \2|p'
 ```

-This way, we store the tunnel's host and port at the variables `ngrok_host` and `ngrok_port`.

 ## Extra Step: Turn all that into a script